 Ballet BASICS offers the fundamentals of Classical Ballet, covering the most rudimentary aspects of ballet including posture, turn out, and placement at the barre and “in the centre”.

-This Ballet Basics course will give you an understanding of the fundamentals of Classical Ballet.
-The course covers the most rudimentary aspects of ballet, including posture, turn out, and placement at the barre and in the centre.
-You will develop an understanding of the “basics” such as how-to plie and tendu and much more.
-This course will give you a good understanding of this style and will prepare you for general beginner level classes.
+You’ll complete the term with an understanding of the “basics”, such as how-to plie, tendu and much more.
+This course will give you a good understanding of ballet body movements and will prepare you for general beginner level classes.

-The course runs for 6-weeks, consisting of one 75-minute class per week, and is $132 for the course.
+Ballet BASICS runs for 6-weeks, consisting of one 75-minute class per week, and is $112 for the whole course.

-Each class builds on from the class before it (hence why term enrolment is required) teaching the student the core fundamentals of that style.
-We do not allow casual attendance in this class as attending class sporadically will not enable students to really understand the basics, and develop the skills needed to progress and enjoy a Beginner or Elementary class.
+Each class builds on lessons from the class before it (hence why term enrolment is required), progressively teaching you the core fundamentals of Ballet dancing.
+Casual attendance is not permitted in this class, as attending class sporadically will not enable students to develop the skills needed to progress and enjoy our Beginner or Elementary Ballet class.

-This class is taught by Justin Mcnamara.
-He is a graduate of The Australian Ballet School and was a long-term cast member of “Cats” in Australia, New Zealand and Germany; where he played many leading roles including Skimbulshanks, Mungojerrie and Mr Mistofelees.
+Ballet BASICS is taught by Justin Mcnamara, a graduate of The Australian Ballet School.
+He was a long-term cast member of “Cats” in Australia, New Zealand and Germany where he played many leading roles including Skimbulshanks, Mungojerrie and Mr Mistofelees.

 Justin McNamara has been singing, dancing and acting from an early age, undertaking vocal, dance and acting training with many of the most distinguished teachers in their field, both in Perth and nationally.